rikudoukarthik/covid-ebirding/README.md

 The analysis is centred around eBird data from India, which is publicly available but is a very large file.

 -   [*eBird Basic Dataset (EBD)*](https://ebird.org/data/download/ebd)*, relMay-2022*: The current version of this dataset is much more recent and contains data after May 2022, but filtering it should produce a fairly similar dataset to the ones used in this study, with only minor changes.
 -   *eBird sensitive species data, relMay-2022*: Data on [sensitive species data](https://ebird.org/india/news/ebird-sensitive-species/) is not included in the public download, and was obtained after requesting separately from eBird.
+(Only required for bird reporting analyses, i.e., manuscript #2.)
+-   Spatial polygon data of admin. unit boundaries

 **Reproducible**

 -   [*MODIS Land Cover Type Product MCD12Q1*](https://lpdaac.usgs.gov/products/mcd12q1v006/): The data used in the study is available in `00_data/in_LULC_MODIS/` & `00_data/rast_UNU.RData`, but it is recommended to delete those files before starting the analysis.
 This will then force `getmodisdata()` from `00_scripts/functions.R` to run and produce fresh LULC data files from MODIS.
--   *List of group accounts*: Available `00_data/ebd_users_GA_relMay-2022.csv`.
-See [here](https://github.com/birdcountindia/ebird-datasets#group-accounts) for rationale on why group account data need to be filtered out in these analyses.
 -   *Timeline of COVID classification*: Available `00_data/covid_classification.csv`.
 Classification of the timeline of interest into various COVID categories.

+### Reproduce results of Thrikkadeeri & Viswanathan 2024

+Only the following data files, which are filtered, processed and prepared to be input into the analyses, are required to reproduce our results.
+These are mostly `.Rdata` files that can be readily imported into R (all analyses were performed in the R environment using RStudio).

+-   The processed version of EBD ready for analyses is `00_data/data0_MY_d_slice.RData`
+-   Shapefiles: `00_data/maps_sf.RData` contains admin unit polygons, and `00_data/grids_st_sf.RData` contains country-wide grids of multiple resolutions
+-   The processed MODIS land cover data is available as `00_data/rast_UNU.RData`, but deleting this before starting the analysis will force fresh LULC data files from MODIS to be produced from the script
+-   Classification of the timeline of interest into various COVID categories, available as `00_data/covid_classification.csv`

 ## Workflow